 - They lie about the site closing when the clock hits zero

-- The genius behind this overpriced eBook hired actors to pretend they were successful millionaires
+- The hired actors lie when they're pretending to be successful millionaires

 Can you make a lot of money through Amazon?